modx-pro/Docs/docs/en/components/usersonline.md

+---
+name: UsersOnline
+---
 # UsersOnline

 List of online users and a blocked user authorization reset

 ## Features

-* Fixes the date of the last visit of each user (in all contexts)
+- Fixes the date of the last visit of each user (in all contexts)
-* Displays a list of online users on the website
+- Displays a list of online users on the website
-* Revokes authorizations of disconnected and blocked users
+- Revokes authorizations of disconnected and blocked users

 ## Fixing the date of the user visit

 For this purpose *UserOnline* object that is fixed:

-* user ID
+- user ID
-* current context
+- current context
-* Visit datetime
+- Visit datetime

 User visits in the *mgr* context also recorded.
 To turn of this, put the system setting **usersonline_mgr_check** to *«No»*.